MiaOwOz/Magician-against-Monsters/readme.md

 import game.py
 ```
 If you've done that, it will automatically run.
 Connect to the REPL using your IDE (like MU Editor).
 You will automatically be prompted to input your name.

+# Ideas for the future
+- Mana-System (-> not being able to use an unlimited amount of Magic Attacks)
+- More Items (e.g better Potions, Mana-Potions, etc.)
+- Multilingual